nsidc/qgreenland/doc/contributor/reference/architecture/configuration.md

 ```

 Note that virtual vector layers have no processing applied from them and inherit
 metadata from the referenced data layer.

+Note also that only one vector layer may be referenced - it is not currently
+possible to reference data from multiple layers to create a composite view.

 (configuration-layer-steps)=